Copywriting Exercises: Best Ways To Get Better At Copywriting

 Let's get started!

-While reading this article you can also watch/listen to this accompanying video:
+While reading through this article you can also watch/listen to this accompanying video:

 This is mental exercise where you see ANY ad, and think to yourself: "How can I make this ad better?"